 save that of knowing that I do your holy will.

 Turns out that no one can find any reference to this prayer before 1897.
 The oldest publication of it dates from 1910, where it appeared as “The Scout’s Prayer” in a French Boy Scout manual.
 The author is unknown, but no one who has looked into the matter thinks that it was Ignatius.
 British Jesuit Jack Mahoney has all the details on the website ThinkingFaith.org.

 I’ve prayed the Prayer for Generosity many times, thinking that Ignatius wrote it.
 Does it matter that he didn’t?

 I don’t think so.
 It’s a great prayer.
 It expresses wholehearted commitment, a desire to imitate Christ, a generous spirit, and a readiness to work hard–all sentiments associated with Ignatian spirituality and the Spiritual Exercises.
 They fit Ignatius perfectly.
 You feel like he could have written that prayer, just as St. Francis could have written the prayer attributed to him.

-Maybe Ignatius didn’t write the Prayer for Generosity in the sixteenth century.
-But the spiritual movement he started was healthy enough in the twentieth century to produce a prayer that sounds just like him.
+Maybe Ignatius didn’t write the Prayer for Generosity in the 16th century.
+But the spiritual movement he started was healthy enough in the 20th century to produce a prayer that sounds just like him.
 That’s impressive.